KatjaDanielzik/MetaboDynamics/README.md

 <!-- badges: end -->

-MetaboDynamics provides a framework of Bayesian models for robust and easy analysis of longitudinal Metabolomics Data.
-It takes concentration tables and KEGG IDs of metabolites as input and provides robust estimation of mean concentrations, functional enrichment analysis employing the KEGG database and comparison of dynamic clusters of different biological conditions.
+MetaboDynamics provides a framework of Bayesian models for robust and easy analysis of longitudinal metabolomics Data.
+It takes concentration tables and KEGG IDs of metabolites as input and provides robust estimation of mean concentrations, functional enrichment analysis employing the KEGG database and comparison of clusters of metabolite dynamics patterns (“dynamics clusters”) under different biological conditions.

 ## Installation